 It was not until the full ruling in March 1966 the Commission embraced equal wages but in a compromise deferred it until December 1, 1968.
 The Commission accepted the employers’ argument that repeal of Wards’ Employment Ordinance would greatly increase costs and also lead to unemployment and displacement of workers and dependents.

 In time this is exactly what happened.
-However this was not the fault of the Indigenous workers.
+However it was not the fault of the Indigenous workers.

-The Wave Hill area was colonised in the 1880s and the station was bought around 1900 by British agribusiness Vesteys.
-At first, white cattle station owners killed many Aboriginals and ran others off the land; later they lured them with beef, flour and tea and exploited them as cheap labour.
+Wave Hill was colonised in the 1880s and the station was bought around 1900 by British agribusiness Vesteys.
+White cattle station owners killed many and ran others off the land; later they lured them with beef, flour and tea and exploited them as cheap labour.

 Vesteys had a terrible reputation.
 Stan Davey from the Victorian Trades Council was shocked by conditions.
 “I have been astounded at the blatant continuation of a feudal type of control of Aborigines,” he said.
 “Their pay has been irregular and would appear to have frequently fallen short of the prescribed [wages].
 People at Wave Hill were living structures no bigger than dog kennels.
 There were no sanitation provisions and no readily accessible water supply, People have been fed a slab of bread and a piece of salted beef three times a day.”